"after a ride with friends we discussed that there was a lack of road cycling racing culture in Delhi and we decided to do something about it..."

 Great that you can join us again for Part 3 of our journey into the Indian cycling scene with Madover Biking.
 Click the image or HERE for the Video

-In this part 3 of the interview, we discuss the end to end planning that Madover Biking as a community cycling platform provides for its events.
+we discuss the end to end planning that Madover Biking as a community cycling platform provides for its events.

 We have been discussing with Rahul Garg the founder of Madover Biking, that this platform has been borne out of necessity by the growing market of competitive cycling to provide an avenue for riders to be pit themselves against each other with racing and cycling events.